WellcomeIdeathon2023/Hypatia_Simple_Mental_Health_Modelling/README.md

      ├── Budget <br />

-- Final results, including presented slides and other content, should be uploaded to this folder.

 # LICENCE

 The code in this repository is licenced under a permissive [MIT licence](https://opensource.org/licenses/MIT).
 All other content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This means you may use any content in this repository as long as you credit the authors.